Instructor: Mary Wootters

 Prerequisites: Prerequisites: CS 161 and STAT 116, or equivalents and instructor consent.

-Deviations from this schedule will be announced on our Ed discussion page.
+Deviations from this schedule will be announced on Canvas.

 NOTE: Office hours start in Week 2.
-There are no OH in Week 1, but please ask on Ed if you have a question or want to meet with a member of the course staff.
+There are no OH in Week 1, but please ask on Ed if you have a question.

-CS265/CME309 will be a "flipped class."
-This means that before class you will read lecture notes and/or watch the short recorded mini-lectures that Mary Wooters (who often co-teaches this class) has put together, and come to class ready to engage.
+CS265/CME309 is a "flipped class."
+This means that you will watch short recorded mini-lectures and/or read lecture notes before class, and come to class ready to engage.
 In class, we will do active learning to practice and further develop the material from the mini-lectures.
 The agendas for each class (exercises and solutions) will be posted on this website (in the class-by-class resources below).

 Since a large part of learning will happen during active in-class group work, we encourage you to attend class if possible.
 However, if you can't attend regularly, it is still possible to take this course, as all of the graded material can be done asynchronously.
 If you must do this, we encourage you to find other students in a similar situation to do the in-class work with asynchronously; Ed is a good place to find others.

 Here are the homework due dates.
 The homeworks will be posted here as they become available.
-Homeworks are due on Fridays at 11:59pm on Gradescope.
-We will post homework at least a week in advance, and we will shoot for the Wednesday 9 days before they are due.
+Homeworks are due on (most) Fridays at 11:59pm on Gradescope.
+We will post HW at least a week before the due date.

 Your grade is made up of: